gdalle/IntroJulia/README.md

 ## Useful tips

+### Development

+If you are looking to start a project that doesn't fit inside a Jupyter notebook, take a look at the Juno IDE (https://junolab.org/).

 ### Documentation

 If you are looking for a command or function you don't know, start with https://juliadocs.github.io/Julia-Cheat-Sheet/.

-If you want to know more about Julia syntax and functionalities, check out the official documentation at https://docs.julialang.org/en/v1/ or the course https://en.wikibooks.org/wiki/Introducing_Julia.
+If you want to know more about Julia syntax and functionalities, check out the tutorials at https://julialang.org/learning/, then the official documentation at https://docs.julialang.org/en/v1/ or the course https://en.wikibooks.org/wiki/Introducing_Julia.
 A more in-depth coverage is given by https://benlauwens.github.io/ThinkJulia.jl/latest/book.html.

 ### Useful libraries